chirag-chhajed/carvach/README.md

 ## Description

 CarVach Assignment is a Next.js web application that showcases various features including styling, form handling, and API integration.
-It is built with Node.js.
+It is built with Node.js.This project was created as an assignment for CarVach and serves as a practical demonstration of skills in Next.js, Node.js, and TypeScript.

 ## Ways to Use